What is Nitrogen Pollution? What are the causes of Nitrogen Pollution? What are the steps taken by the government? Read more about this topic.

 Causes of Nitrogen Pollution

-Nitrogen Pollution are caused by fossil fuels, stormwater, waste water treatment, fertilizers, food and wastewater.
+Nitrogen Pollution is caused by fossil fuels, stormwater, wastewater treatment, fertilizers, food, and wastewater.
 And vehicular pollution is also a cause of nitrogen pollution.

 Impact of Nitrogen Pollution

-Impacts of nitrogen pollution includes acid rain, abnormal growth of algae on water bodies, deterioration of soil microbes and acidification, intensifying the greenhouse effect, leads to photochemical smog, decrease in biodiversity level, groundwater pollution, high cost of water treatment etc.
+The impacts of nitrogen pollution include acid rain, abnormal growth of algae on water bodies, deterioration of soil microbes and acidification, intensifying the greenhouse effect, leading to photochemical smog, decrease in biodiversity level, groundwater pollution, high cost of water treatment, etc.

 1. Acid Rain

-During precipitation, surplus nitrogen oxide compounds and sulphate oxides mix with oxygen molecules and other atmospheric components to produce acid rain.
+During precipitation, surplus nitrogen oxide compounds and sulfate oxides mix with oxygen molecules and other atmospheric components to produce acid rain.

 Infrastructure as well as cattle, plants, aquatic plantations, and animals are all harmed by nitric acid rain.